enums/EMCVLib/README.md

 # EMCVLib

 An OpenCV library for macOS.
+ONLY MACOS NOW!

 # Usage

-Need macOS 10.10+ and OpenCV 2.4.x.
+Needed macOS 10.10+ and OpenCV 2.4.x.

 ## Install OpenCV 2.4.13.2 for macOS